-Survey of fundamentals of advertising and design for print and other media with overview of industry's past and present.
+This course will explore the fundamentals of advertising and design for print and other media with overview of industry's past and present.
 Examination of design process and appropriate types and uses of research.
-Examination and evaluation of layouts and delivery modes, evolution of presentations from thumbnails to storyboards, and critical analysis of designer/client relations.
 Additional topics reinforce materials usage, technical and hand skill development, and application of presentation techniques to real-world problem-solving applications.
-Students will learn to design an entire advertising campaign and present a creative brief based on research findings.
-Additional Course Fee.
+Students will l earn to design an entire advertising campaign and present a creative brief based on research findings.
+Additional Course Fee